REAL-AlOK/quiz/README.md

 # quiz
-a simple calculator using python
+A simple calculator using python